Military history of Iceland: 18th and 19th centuries

+ensured that foreign fishermen behaved themselves when they made landfall on the islands, as they had been notorious for causing havoc when landing on the island.
+In 1860 Captain Kohl died, and Pétur Bjarnasen took over command.
+The Militia went on a steady decline, until in 1869 when Pétur Bjarnasen died without appointing a successor, and the militia ceased to exist.

 Many have campaigned for an Icelandic standing army since the late 19th century, including Iceland's Independence hero Jón Sigurðsson, but except for the attempt in 1940 it has amounted to little.

 Independence

 In 1918 Iceland regained sovereignty as a separate Kingdom ruled by the Danish king.
 Iceland established a Coast Guard shortly after, but financial difficulties made establishing a standing army impossible.
 The government hoped that permanent neutrality would shield the country from invasions.
 But at the onset of the Second World War, the government, becoming justifiably nervous, decided to expand the capabilities of the National Police (Ríkislögreglan) and its reserves into a military unit.
 Chief Commissioner of Police Agnar Kofoed Hansen had been trained in the Danish Air Force and he moved swiftly to train his officers.
 Weapons and uniforms were acquired and near Laugarvatn they practiced rifle shooting and military tactics.
 Agnar barely managed to train his 60 officers before the United Kingdom invaded Iceland on May 10, 1940.
 The next step in the drive towards militarisation was to have been the training of the 300 strong reserve forces, but the invasion effectively stopped it.